 Therefore, to understand these questions asked during any interview process a person needs to understand the source of these questions.
-And to do that, one needs to write interview questions which should be in the favour of the skilled candidate.
+And to do that, one needs to write interview questions which should be in favor of the skilled candidate.

 Tips to Write Interview Questions: